Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 • Illegal working penalties can start from £45,000 per illegal worker for a first breach and £60,000 for a repeat breach, before any reductions or warning outcomes are applied.

-• If you receive a Civil Penalty Notice, act quickly: a first penalty may qualify for a 30% fast-payment reduction if paid in full within 21 days, or you can object in writing within 28 days of the date of the Civil Penalty Notice, or as specified on your notice.
+• If you receive a Civil Penalty Notice, act quickly.
+A first penalty may qualify for a 30% fast payment reduction if paid in full within 21 days, or you can object in writing within 28 days of the due date specified in the Civil Penalty Notice.

 • The Home Office is dedicating greater resources to the civil penalty regime, making prevention and right to work compliance increasingly business-critical.